adityawadhwani03/ReplyMate/README.md

 ReplyMate

-Description: ReplyMate is a Node.js application that automates the process of responding to unreplied emails during a specified period, such as a vacation.
-It leverages the Gmail API to interact with your Gmail account and perform actions like sending automated replies and labeling emails related to your vacation.
+Description:  ReplyMate is a Node.js application designed to automate the process of responding to unreplied emails during specified periods, such as vacations.
+Leveraging the Gmail API, ReplyMate interacts seamlessly with your Gmail account to send automated replies and label emails related to your absence.
+Whether you're on vacation or temporarily unavailable, ReplyMate ensures that your inbox is managed efficiently and that your contacts receive timely responses.
+With its easy setup and reliable performance, ReplyMate is your go-to solution for maintaining professional email communication even when you're away.

 Table of Contents
 1. Features